 \section{Abstract}

 Quantum Machine Learning (QML) integrates quantum computational principles into learning algorithms, offering the potential for improved representational capacity and computational efficiency.
 Nevertheless, the security and robustness of QML systems remain largely underexplored, particularly under adversarial conditions.
-In this paper, we present the first comprehensive systematization of adversarial robustness in QML, integrating conceptual organization with empirical evaluation across three threat models- black-box, gray-box, and white-box.
-We implement representative attacks in each category, including label-flipping for black-box, QUID an encoder level data poisoning for gray-box, and FGSM and PGD for white-box, using Quantum Neural Networks (QNNs) trained on two datasets from distinct domains, MNIST from computer vision, and AZ-Class from Android malware, across multiple circuit depths (2, 5, 10, and 50 layers), and two encoding schemes (angle and amplitude).
+We present the first comprehensive systematization of adversarial robustness in QML, integrating conceptual organization with empirical evaluation across black-, gray-, and white-box threat models.
+We implement five representative attacks across all three threat models: a label-flipping data poisoning attack under black-box; an encoder-level indiscriminate data poisoning attack and a proxy-model-based clean-label backdoor attack under gray-box; and a circuit-level backdoor attack (QTrojan) and gradient-based evasion attacks (FGSM and PGD) under white-box.
+We evaluate the attacks using a Quantum Multilayer Perceptron (QMLP) trained on MNIST and AZ-Class across circuit depths of 2, 5, 10 and 50 layers and two encoding schemes (angle and amplitude).

-Our extensive evaluation shows that {\em amplitude encoding} yields highest clean accuracy (93\% on MNIST and 67\% on AZ-Class) in deep and noiseless circuits, however, it degrades sharply under adversarial perturbations and depolarization noise ($p=0.01$), reducing accuracy to below 5\%.
-In contrast, {\em angle encoding} while offering lower representational capacity, remains substantially more stable in shallow, noisy regimes, revealing a clear trade-off between representational capacity and robustness.
-Furthermore, the QUID attack achieves higher attack success rates, though quantum noise channels disrupt the Hilbert-space correlations exploited by QUID, thereby weakening its impact in image domain.
-This observation suggests that noise can act as a natural defense mechanism in Noisy Intermediate- Scale Quantum (NISQ)-era quantum systems.
-We conclude by proposing a threat-aware and noise-resilient design framework for developing secure and robust QML systems.
+Our extensive evaluations reveal a fundamental accuracy–robustness trade-off.
+In particular, amplitude encoding yields the highest clean accuracy (92.6\% on MNIST, 67\% on AZ-Class); however, it collapses under adversarial perturbations and depolarizing noise, while shallow angle-encoded models remain substantially more stable.
+In addition, QUID is highly effective under noiseless conditions but is weakened by noise, whereas the proxy-model backdoor persists unless the circuit itself is overwhelmed, highlighting that noise is an asymmetric and unreliable passive defense.
+Furthermore, the circuit-level backdoor fails in the multi-class setting, indicating a scalability constraint.
+Finally, QMLP models are more robust than Classical Multi-Layer Perceptron (CMLP) models under label-flipping attacks but are substantially more vulnerable to gradient-based evasion, motivating the need for quantum-specific defenses.
+We conclude by proposing a threat-aware, noise-resilient design framework for secure and robust QML deployment.

-\paragraphB{Reproducibility} Code is available at \url{https://github.com/IQSeC-Lab/SoK-QML}.
+\paragraphB{Reproducibility} Code is available at \url{https://iqsec-lab.github.io/SoK-QML/}.